shelleywong/CSCI211-Course-Materials/Labs/lab09.md

 new Cust("Homer", false, 42, 12);
 ```

-Class Cust will print to a specific ostream (instead of always using `cout`).
-Its print function should look like this:
+Class Cust will print to a specific ostream.
+In the lab09_cust main(), the standard output stream (`cout`) is passed to our print function, but any output stream could be used instead.
+In P5, we will use the output file stream (`ofstream`) that we get from command line input.
+The Cust print function should look like this:
 ```cpp
 void Cust::print(ostream &os)
 {